Draft list of permitted indications: Frequently asked questions

 Following implementation of the list of permitted indications, you will be able to apply to the TGA for new indications to be added to the list, which will be updated quarterly.
 An application fee will apply.
 Further information on the fees and administrative processes associated with new indication applications will be provided on the TGA website in the coming months.

 Once the permitted indication list comes into effect, an application fee of approximately $1000 will apply for new indications.
 The final fee is still subject to Government endorsement.
 Further information on the fees and administrative processes associated with new indication applications will be provided on the TGA website in the coming months.

 The draft list of evidence qualifiers closed for comment on 31 October 2017.

 Following the implementation of the draft list of permitted indications you will be able to request to have new evidence qualifiers available for use.
-More information on this will be provided after 1 January 2018.
+More information on this will be provided in the first quarter of 2018.

 The TGA will assess all indications and evidence qualifiers against a set of criteria to confirm that they are appropriate for use in low risk listed medicines.
 For more information refer to the Criteria for permitted indications fact sheet.

 Indications that do not meet the criteria for a permitted indication will not be included in the list.

 If you currently have a listed medicine that has an indication that does not meet the criteria for a permitted indication you will have to amend your medicine's ARTG entry (and consequently your medicine label and promotional material) before the end of the 3 year transition period.

 Alternatively, if you would like to continue to make a higher level indication for your medicine, you can apply to have the medicine listed in the ARTG via a pre-market assessment pathway.
 More information on new pre-market assessment pathways will be provided on the TGA website in the coming months.